-The district strives is committed to the maintenanceain of a safe, positive learning environment for all students that is free from discrimination by providing all students course offerings, counseling, assistance, services, employment, athletics and extracurricular activities without any form of discrimination, including Title IX sexual harassment.
-Discrimination is inconsistent with the rights of students and the educational and programmatic goals of the district and is prohibited at or, in the course, of district-sponsored programs or activities, including on school grounds, at school-sponsored activities and on any conveyance providing transportation to or from a school-entity or school-sponsored activities.
+The district is committed to the maintenance of a safe, positive learning environment for all students that is free from discrimination by providing all students course offerings, counseling, assistance, services, employment, athletics and extracurricular activities without any form of discrimination, including Title IX sexual harassment.
+Discrimination is inconsistent with the rights of students and the educational and programmatic goals of the district and is prohibited at or, in the course, of district-sponsored programs or activities, including transportation to or from school or school-sponsored activities.